Phyks/ampache_react/README.md

 Then, to make a development build, just run `webpack` in the root folder.
 To make a production build, just run `NODE_ENV=production webpack` in the root folder.
-All files will be generated in the `app/dist` folder.
+All files will be generated in the `public` folder.

 Please use the Git hooks (in `hooks` folder) to automatically make a build before comitting, as commit should always contain an up to date production